rsrasmu2/PuzzleGame/README.md

 - Optional: More planet backgrounds - Nancy - done
 - Optional: Display crew lives (and other info?) on a ship terminal type asset - Jordan - done
 - Improve loading screen - Nancy - done
-- Add volume control to menu
+- Add volume control to menu - done
+- Game over screen when all lives gone - Cherie - done
+- Use planet entities as background for the grid - Jordan - done
+- Won game
+- Optional: An animation of traveling between planets?
+An easy way to do this would be to make the star background speed up and then slow back down. - Bobby - done